cshenton2/Programming-Assignment-1/design_explanation.md

 ### Security Considerations
 - **Strengths**:
-  - AES-CBC with a random IV per message provides confidentiality and prevents pattern analysis across identical plaintexts.
+  - AES-CBC with a random IV for each message provides confidentiality
   - The 256-bit key length (32 bytes) is robust against brute-force attacks.
 - **Weaknesses**:
   - The hardcoded key eliminates key distribution security, making it vulnerable if the code is exposed.